Start with One Area

 Starting Points

-Time Away Management
+Time Away Coverage System

-Checklist & Requirements Tracking
+Resident Requirements Tracking System

 Stephen A. Harper